 Overview of the Removal (Deportation) Hearings Process

-Formerly referred to as "deportation," removal is the process of the U.S. government determining that an alien—that is, a non-U.S. citizen, whether in the U.S. illegally or with a green card—must be removed from the United States.
+Formerly referred to as "deportation," removal is the process of the U.S. government determining that an alien—that is, a non-U.S. citizen, whether in the U.S. illegally or with a green card—must be sent from the United States to their home country or (in rare cases) a third country.

 The removal or deportation process is complicated, and the stakes are high.
-Legal representation is essential to develop a defense strategy, preserve the rights of the alien, and present the best case possible in immigration court.
+Legal representation is essential to develop a defense strategy, preserve the rights of the foreign national (so-called "alien"), and present the best case possible in immigration court.

 How Removal Hearings Are Begun Against a Non-Citizen